 Emergency Service Calls: Emergency appointments will be coordinated by the CSC within 2 hours after receipt of a request for access.
 Any missed appointment will be charged as four hours of time at the rate applicable to the scheduled start time of the visit.

-To initiate a request for access Licensee’s approved representative will:
+To initiate a request for access, Licensee’s approved representative will:

 Complete Section 1 of Judicial Council’s “Request for Access” form (see copy below) and email to csc@jud.ca.gov; AND ALSO